LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/creating-predefined-content.md

 ![](/img/creating-predefined-content-4.png)

 1. In the Campaigns footnote, click **Predefined Content**.
-The Predefined Content library is displayed.
+The predefined content library is displayed.

 ![](/img/creating-predefined-content-5.png)

 1. Click on the predefined response that you want to edit.
-The Manage predefined content screen is displayed.
+The manage predefined content screen is displayed.

 ![](/img/creating-predefined-content-6.png)

 Edit the predefined response as required, and then click **Save**.
-The updated predefined response is now displayed in the Predefined Content library.
+The updated predefined response is now displayed in the predefined content library.